liuyuanmeng/Project2-FruitsHackathon/README.md

 ##  Reflection

-###  Challenges
+###  Wins & Key Learnings
-We needed to prioritise tasks due to a short time.
+* Learning to group code and delegate tasks whilst working to meet a deadline.
+* The project was invaluable in terms of working as a group and learning how other people approach code.
+* Separating the .js files into different components to make the code cleaner.
+* Learning how to consume a public API.
+* Using React and Insomnia for the first time.

 ### Future Features
 Mobile responsive